 Leather: Flammability studies of natural leather have shown that natural leather is safer in case of fire because of longer time to ignition.
 But typiclly, there is not flame retardant chemical used in the dying process.

 Right now, our focus are the Iconic Modern Classics genre.
 Many other competing websites sell hundreds of modern products, sourced from a variety of manufacturers for which they have no control over and where there is no consistancy in quality, or materials.
-The difference is simply due to our desire to only sell iconic modern classic, that we make, and to make faithful prototypes of each new classic takes time.
-We don't want to sacrifice quality simply to boast we have the most SKUs...we would rather boast that we have the highest customer satisfaction rating, or the highest number of repeat customers, or that our products don't fall apart in one year, etc. You get the idea.
+The difference is simply due to our desire to only sell iconic modern classic, from manufacturers that we have carefully vetted, and to offer quality products.
+We don't want to sacrifice quality simply to boast we have the most SKUs...we would rather boast that we have the highest customer satisfaction rating, or the highest number of repeat customers, or that our return rate is near zero, etc. You get the idea.